dougeby/IntuneDocs/intune/app-configuration-policies-use-ios.md

 > -   **Managed iOS app from the app store**
 > -   **App package for iOS**
 >
 > For more information about app installation types, see [How to add an app to Microsoft Intune](apps-add.md).
+For more information about incorporating app config into your .ipa App package, see [Appconfig for iOS](https://www.appconfig.org/ios) (open 3rd party site).

 ## Create an app configuration policy